The 20 Best Moyamoya Disease Doctors Near Me in Danville, PA

 English, Hindi, Punjabi

 Dr. Dalal is a board-certified and fellowship-trained radiologist.
 He attended the Pt.
 B.D.S.
 Postgraduate Institute of Medical Sciences, where he received his medical degree, and completed his residency at Government Medical College Amritsar.
 He completed his fellowships in vascular and interventional radiology, interventional neuroradiology and neuroradiology at the University of Pennsylvania Health System.
 Dr. Dalal is certified by the American Board of Radiology.
 He speaks English, Hindi and Punjabi.
 Dr. Dalal is rated as an Experienced provider by MediFind in the treatment of Moyamoya Disease.
-His top areas of expertise are Brain Aneurysm, Subarachnoid Hemorrhage, Stroke, Stent Placement, and Transmyocardial Revascularization.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Brain Aneurysm, Subarachnoid Hemorrhage, Stroke, Stent Placement, and Transmyocardial Revascularization.
+Dr. Dalal is board certified in The American Board Of Radiology.

 Experienced in Moyamoya Disease